fpgaprince/rtd/docs/source/combinatorial.rst

 XOR Gate
 -----------------------
-The output is true, '1', If and only if one of the input is true.
+The output is true, '1', if and only if one of the input is true.
+The output is false, '0', if all of the inputs are the same.

 .. math::